Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 In JavaScript, strings are primitive values and their contents are read-only.
 That is especially true with the Moddable SDK where many JavaScript strings are stored in read-only memory.
 If you try to modify their contents in C, your code will crash.

 Internally XS stores strings as UTF-8 encoded C strings.
-The zero character is escaped by the two bytes sequence `0xC0 0x80`.
+The zero character is escaped by the two-byte sequence `0xC0 0x80`.
 If your C code returns strings, it is your responsibility to ensure their proper encoding.

 ### Static Strings